-(3) October 2016 – you can now buy the new high capacity battery (915Wh, vs standard battery 532Wh) packaged with the motor.
+(3) October 2016 – you can now buy the new high capacity battery (915Wh, vs standard battery 532Wh) packaged with the 1003 (standard with the 1103).
 Previously it was only (officially) available as an extra, ie you had to buy the high capacity battery as an extra.
-Order ref for this version is 1003CS (or L for long shaft).
+Order ref for the 1003 with 932Wh battery is 1003CS (or L for long shaft).

 There have been many other changes over the years to the 1003: increased battery capacity, improved software, and a beefed-up transom clamp design.
-But current 2019 models have all those, AND a battery that can be charged in just 7 hrs (532Wh version), AND now the option to have a battery with 70% more capacity.
-If you are looking at a “secondhand Torqeedo bargain” on ebay, bear these differences in mind – and in particular find out when it was made and which battery it has!
-If say it’s a 2013 520Wh battery then yes, it should still work fine, but by now (in 2019) it will only have about 400Wh capacity – because (like all batteries) they “lose” roughly 4% a year – and it will be the older slower charging variety.
+But current 2020 models have all those, AND a battery that can be charged in just 7 hrs (532Wh version), AND now the option to have a battery with 70% more capacity.
+If you are looking at a “secondhand Torqeedo bargain on ebay”, bear these differences in mind – and in particular find out when it was made and which battery it has!
+If say it’s a 2013 520Wh battery then yes, it should still work fine, but by now (in 2019) it will only have about 400Wh capacity – because (like all batteries) they “lose” roughly 4% a year – and it will be the older, slower charging, variety.

 Blink slightly and you’ll miss the difference in the name – and it looks very similar too – but beneath the skin the new 1103 is quite different to the 1003, the big ones being:

 (1) The new 1103 has a direct-drive brushless DC motor (more like, dare we say it, the Epropulsion!), whereas the 1003 has a faster-spinning AC motor with a reduction gearbox.
 The 1103 is therefore much quieter, with more instantaneous throttle response.
-We will of course test one on a boat as soon as we can get one, but in a tank at Dusseldorf Boat Show we found that they’re pretty much silent.
-We are also told the software on the 1103 is less prone to being over-protective than that on the 1003, probably because it doesn’t have a gearbox to protect, and from our experience this season there are far fewer (almost zero) incidences of throwing up errors for no apparent reason.
+On the water you can say it’s silent, the noise of the water splashing on the hull as we drove forward was louder than the motor!
+We are also told the software on the 1103 is less prone to being “over-protective” than the 1003, probably because it doesn’t have a gearbox to protect, and from our experience this season there are far fewer (almost zero) incidences of throwing up errors for no apparent reason.

 (2) It’s an 1100W motor rather than a 1000W motor (10% more power).